Skip to content

 Contextual access policies add dynamic authorization layers based on environmental factors, time, location, and data sensitivity:

-# Apply contextual access policies
+# Evaluate dynamic contextual access policies

 policy_result = await self._evaluate_access_policies(